TrinityCore/tc-wiki/database/335/world/graveyard_zone.md

 Contains information about zones connected to world's graveyards.
 This table is used to set what factions a given graveyard will accept, and also to specify the nearest graveyard to a given zone.

-For a list of all existing graveyard zones and their respective IDs, check out WorldSafeLocs.dbc
+For a list of all existing graveyard zones and their respective IDs, check out [wow.tools](https://wow.tools/dbc/?dbc=worldsafelocs&build=3.3.5.12340#page=1)

 ## Structure